dynamox-s-a/developer-challenges/README.md

 All routes are protected, including API routes, except routes for the user to login/register.

-Unfortunately the responsiveness didn't work properly in the production environment and I didn't have time to fix the problem.
+The responsiveness didn't work properly in the production environment and I didn't have time to fix the problem.

+### TODO

+To make the system to prevent the user from setting up "TcAg" and "TcAs" sensors for machines of the type "Pump".

+To make the table of monitoring points update automatically as soon as a machine is deleted.
+To do this, is needed to find out how to access the slice of monitoring points in Redux from the slice of machines.

+Implement validation of the form's Select fields through Formik.

+Adjust production environment responsiveness.

+### Thank you

 The challenge was an incredible experience and a lot of learning.

-I thank the company Dynamox for the opportunity.
+I thank the company Dynamox for the opportunity!